Architects and Designers

 Planning & Building Regulations Applications

 Recent changes to planning law allow many small extensions and outbuildings to be built without the need for planning permission, under what are called Permitted Development Rights.
 See the Planning Portal for more information.
 If you want to build a new home, large extension or large outbuilding, you will need to submit a Planning Application to the local authority with the required documentation and fee.
 You can expect it to be decided within 8 weeks of being registered.
-Listed Building Applications are free of charge but require sensitive handling and often need to be accompanied by a planning application.
-For tricky sites, or those with a chequered planning history, it may be prudent to hire a planning consultant.
+There is no local authority fee to submit a Listed Building Application but these require sensitive handling and often need to be accompanied by a planning application.
+For tricky sites, or those with a chequered planning history, it may be prudent to hire a planning consultant in addition to your architect.

-If you are building a new home, for yourself or to sell, you may be required to pay a contribution towards infrastructure to the local authority, such as the controversial Community Infrastructure Levy.
+If you are building a new home, for yourself or to sell, you may be required to pay a contribution to the local authority towards infrastructure and the environment.

 Once you have achieved planning permission, you will usually be required to submit a Building Regulations Application to ensure the construction meets current requirements.
 You can do this through the local authority or you can use an Approved Independent Building Inspector.
 More information on the Planning Portal.